-The vagina is an echo your digestive health, and the digestive system is a mirror image of the health of the entire body.
-If your digestive system is compromised, if it is constantly inflamed, susceptible to SIBO, Leaky gut, permeability and fostering a lot of bad bacteria, it is very likely that your vaginal health will not be very good.
-Consuming a high amount of processed foods, sugar, alcohol, coffee and black tea and not consuming enough prebiotic foods and fermented foods will leave the digestive system devoid of healthy bacteria and will instead have it foster a lot of bad bacteria, yeast and parasites.
+The vagina is an echo of your digestive health, and the digestive system is a mirror image of the health of the entire body.
+If your digestive system is compromised, if it is constantly inflamed, susceptible to SIBO, permeability and fostering a lot of bad bacteria, likely, your vaginal health will not be very good, and it can lead to a vaginal yeast infection.

-Sexual activity has been shown through many studies to increase the pH of the Vagina and possibly result in a vaginal yeast infection or other infections of the vagina.
+Sexual activity has been shown through many studies to increase the pH of the vagina and possibly result in a vaginal yeast infection or other infections of the vagina.
 Having unprotected sex drastically reduces the count of healthy bacteria in the vagina, mainly attributed to the act that semen has an alkaline pH (Jespers.
-V., et al., 2015).
-The pH of semen, as well as components of seminal fluid, may hinder good bacteria from adhering to the vaginal wall.
-As a result, if you are having unprotected sex or protected sex it is important to supplement on a daily basis with probiotics (Antonio, M.A.D., et al., 2009).
+V., et al., 2015)

 Toxins and Heavy Metals